 The WAC-47 assault rifle was officially adopted by the Ukrainian military in 2017.
 The project was started with the intent to replace the older Kalashnikov AKM and AK74 rifles of Soviet origin.
 This rifle is a joint project of the US-based company Aeroscraft (which appears to have had no prior experience in small arms) and Ukrainian state-owned company “Ukroboronprom”.

 According to the Ukrainian news services, the first batches of the WAC-47 rifle are already in use by Ukraine’s military forces.
-Originally issued in 7.62×39 caliber, (which has been in widespread use in Ukraine since Soviet times), it is optimistically planned to be converted to the 5.56×45 NATO round in the unlikely case of Ukraine joining the NATO alliance in the future.
+This rifle was originally issued in 7.62×39 caliber, a round which has been in widespread use in Ukraine since Soviet times.
+It is optimistically planned to be converted to the 5.56×45 NATO round – in the unlikely case of Ukraine joining the NATO alliance in the future.

-Finally, the direct impingement gas sytem is not ideal when shooting old stocks of 7.62×39 ammo that tend to leave a lot of burnt powder residue.
-Aside from these points, the WAC-47 rifle is a fairly standard M4 clone, with flat-top upper receiver, telescoped carbine-type shoulder stock, and M-LOK forend.
+Finally, the direct impingement gas sytem is not ideal when shooting old stocks of 7.62×39 ammo.
+These sometimes Soviet era stocks tend to leave a lot of burnt powder residue.
+Aside from these issues, the WAC-47 rifle is a fairly standard M4 clone.
+It has a flat-top upper receiver, telescoped carbine-type shoulder stock, and M-LOK forend.
 Proposed caliber and barrel length changes are to be achieved by swapping out complete uppers, bolt groups and magazines where necessary.